Max-Wraith-Whiting/connect4/README.md

 (*The GUI version restricts the maximum size of a board to keep within this input scheme.*)

 To restart the game press '```r```'. (*This can be done at any time.*)

-# About

-This was a fun little project to familiarise myself with Haskell in a (debateably) non-trivial way.
-The code itself is pretty rough around the edges and has absolutely *zero* refactoring.